 Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

-Our comprehensive bindery services have grown to now include Perfect Binding, Spiral Coil, Double Wire-O / Twin Loop, Plastic Comb, Padding, Saddle Stitching and Ring Binding.
+Our comprehensive bindery services have grown to now include perfect binding, spiral coil, double Wire-O® / twin loop, plastic comb, padding, velo binding, saddle stitching, tape binding and ring binding.
 Our experienced staff can collate, punch and bind any size product with a variety of binding styles.

 Our bindery services will take your book, menu, program, or manual to a professional looking completion.
 Even if you do most of this work in-house, we know from time to time, you get jobs that are larger, or need a quicker turnaround, than you want to handle internally.
-In these instances let Classic Laminations help you earn this business.
-So whatever your print finishing needs, don’t be afraid to give us a call to discuss your project and see how Classic Laminations can help you get your project done quickly and cost effectively.
+In these instances let Classic Laminations help you.
+Whatever your print finishing needs are, don’t be afraid to discuss your project with us.
+The print finisher experts at Classic Laminations can help you get your project done in a quick and cost-effective way.

-At Classic Laminations, we offer quick turnaround on traditional saddle stitching.
+At Classic Laminations, we offer quick turnaround on traditional saddle stitch binding.
 We can do automated saddle stitching on booklets as small as 3″ x 3 7/8″ one-up and 3″ x 3″ two-up.
 Our new Horizon 2 tower VAC 100 collates, stitches, folds, and trims; making Classic Laminations your go to source for booklet making projects.

 Spiral Coil Binding

 As the name implies, there are two loops of wire threaded through each hole in the paper resulting in pages that are securely held and turn easily.
-The Double Wire-O or Twin Loop wire is available in a dozen colors, including plain silver metal.
-Like Spiral Coil Binding, the books will lay flat when open and can be turned 360 degrees, or completely back on themselves.
-Our Alpha-Doc® precision paper punching machine can punch the Double Wire-O / Twin Loop holes before or after printing.
+The double Wire-O® or twin loop binding wire is available in a dozen colors including plain silver metal.
+Like spiral coil binding, the books will lay flat when open and can be turned 360 degrees (completely back on themselves).
+Our Alpha-Doc® precision paper punching machine can punch the double Wire-O® / twin loop holes before or after printing.

 GBC ® or Plastic Comb Binding

-This is a mechanical binding method that uses a screw and post inserted through a hole, or holes, that are drilled or punched in a stack of paper.
+This is a mechanical binding method that uses a screw and post inserted through a hole(s) that are drilled or punched in a stack of paper.

 Collating individual printed sheets or signatures in a complete set with the pages in proper sequence or alignment.
 Assembling takes place before binding.
 Alternative terms are collating, gathering and inserting.

-In bookbinding, this is a term to refer to the left-hand edge of a recto, or right hand edge of a verso.
+In bookbinding, this is a term to refer to the left-hand edge of a recto or the right hand edge of a verso.
 This is normally the binding edge.

 The fold along the backs of sections through which they are sewn, stapled, glued, or otherwise fastened to each other is called a back fold.